ig3io/palta/README.md

 # Palta

 Simple server for simple (remote) logging.
-Right now it's just an experiment.
+Right now it's just an experimental work in progress.

+It receives messages and triggers actions.

+The criteria should be fully customizable and it should be able to work via TCP and UDP (HTTP too?).

 ## Usage